slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Science is a wonderful thing if one does not have to earn one's living at it.' -- ALbert Einstein*

+> *'If we knew what it was we were doing, it would not be called research, would it?' --  Albert Einstein*

 > *'Art washes away from the soul the dust of everyday life.' -- Pablo Picasso*

 <!--
-Everything that is not a law of nature is just a shared belief.
+- Everything that is not a law of nature is just a shared belief.
 Money is a shared belief.
 So is a border.
 So are bitcoins.
 The list goes on.
 - News are the first draft of History.

-chef invents based on ingredents, cook follows a recipe an artist normally is an egocentric, free and creative person.
+- chef invents based on ingredents, cook follows a recipe. an artist normally is an egocentric, free and creative person.
 -->